casperes1996/VPU/docs/ISA.md

 BNOT    (r)     N/A     N/A         16 r  r  00                 Negate the value in ARG1 (all bits negated) and store the result in ARG1
 NOOP    N/A     N/A     N/A         ff 00 00 00                 The no-op.
 Moves PC to the next instruction doing nothing else

+----- THE JUMP SHORTHAND -----
+The JUMP instruction can be a bit heavy to write out with pure addressing.
+To allow easier assembly labels are allowed in the form JUMP $c (r) LABEL.
+This is similar to the encoded JUMP but instead of jumping to the register specified as ARG2, it jumps to the label specified by ARG3, using the register in ARG2 for the address - In other words you are choosing a register to give up for the assembler to create the JUMP.

 ## If new instructions are added, remember to update VALID_INSTRUCTIONS in vpu-bin-as.h, assembler code generation and emulator runtime